stanford-rc/www.sherlock.stanford.edu/README.md

 repository, going to the [`src/docs`][url_docs_src] directory, and then editing files there.

-Once you've committed your changes to your forked repository, you can submit them for review by [creating a Pull Request][url_gh_pr].
-And once your PR is accepted and merged, the website will be automatically rebuilt and deployed at https://www.sherlock.stanford.edu
+After you've committed your changes to your forked repository, you can submit them for review by [creating a Pull Request][url_gh_pr].
+Once your PR is accepted and merged, the website will be automatically rebuilt and deployed at https://www.sherlock.stanford.edu